department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/pre-service.md

 <div class="va-introtext">

-If you already had a disability when you started serving in the military—and that disability got worse because of your service—you can file a preservice claim for disability benefits.
-[File a claim now](/disability-benefits/apply/).
+If you already had a disability when you started serving in the military—and that disability got worse because of your service—you can file a preservice claim for disability benefits. <br> [File a claim now](/disability-benefits/apply/).

 </div>